-For questions about this extension or bug reports please start a new thread in the App Inventor Extensions forum.
+For questions about this extension or bug reports please start a new thread in the App Inventor community.
 Thank you.

 For feature requests please contact me by email.
 To be a sponsor of a new method already is possible starting from only 10 USD!
 With your contribution you will help the complete App Inventor community.
 Thank you.

 Aug 11th, 2016: Version 1d: avoid DX execution failed error: build each extension separately

 Jul 6th, 2017: Version 1e: bugfix: remove last Carriage Return for SELECT statement results

 Note: using the extension version 1e together with another Pura Vida Apps extension built between July 1st and July 20th might result in error message Unable to find TaifunTools component while opening a project.
 Use extension version 1f instead.

 Jul 21th, 2017: Version 1f: new build using extension-specific directory in aix file, "More Information" link updated in extension description

 Sep 3rd, 2017: Version 1g: minor bugfix to get correct length of the result after doing a SELECT query

 Jan 26th, 2018: Version 1h: bugfix: double values in SELECT statements will not be truncated anymore

 Aug 21th, 2018: Version 1i: Android Pie fix